Moustov/pyHarmonyUI/README.md

 * Live hearing: displays the signal from a mic
 * Live analysis: displays an FFT of the signal from a mic
 * record a Youtube sound on the HDD
-* Sound file loading
+* Instrument Training: display notes from a mic with visual feedback
-* Note Training: display notes from a mic
+  * Voice
-* Guitar Training: display notes on a guitar neck from a mic
+  * Guitar
 ## Ultimate Guitar features
 * Chords Search UG: search songs that match a chord sequence
 * Cadence Search UG: search songs that match a cadence